bc913/cc_arch_dp/architecture/ddd/DomainLayer.md

 - The exposed properties should be read-only.
 No public setters.
 - No methods to change the state.
 - Methods only allowed to compute derived values.
+- Provide Equals, GetHashCode and comparison/equality operator overloads based on their values.

 ```csharp
 // Base class